wd5gnr/1802black/readme.md

 Meta Monitor
 ---
 While in front panel mode you can also press \ to enter the meta-monitor.
 This allows you to perform a lot of functions from the terminal.
 Note that while front panel commands don't work while in this mode, you can send the front panel a command using the "." command (that is, .R is reset, .? dumps memory, etc.).
+When running the included ROM, entering SHOW CPU will also enter the monitor.
+To resume from that, issue: R3=8BEE and then C.

 Loading Programs
 ---
 Using the keypad to load programs is a bit tedious.
 If you have a program already entered you can save it to EEPROM and later restore it using the keyboard or the terminal.
 In addition, the terminal can read a simplified hex format or Intel hex format files.
 It can also dump memory in both of those formats.
 To save RAM to EEPROM hold down SST for one second or use the > terminal command.
 Reverse the operation by holding down AD for 1 second or using the < command.

+This only works on the first 1K of memory and is not recommended!

 Keyboard
 ===
-The keyboard is mapped like this:
+The keyboard doesn't exist, but it is  mapped like this:

 * Go - Run
 * ST - Stop running or stop load mode